Leonard Ross: Career

 Ross was awarded a teaching fellowship at Harvard in the early 1970s.
 He then went on to teach at Columbia Law School.
 He also became involved in politics and held positions of public service.
-After resigning from Columbia University, Ross joined the California gubernatorial campaign of Edmund Gerald Brown Jr., (Jerry Brown), becoming a part of the "issues and ideas staff".
+After resigning from Columbia University, Ross joined the California gubernatorial campaign of Edmund Gerald Brown, Jr., (Jerry Brown), becoming a part of the "issues and ideas staff".
 Later, he would aid in creating Mr. Brown's first budget.
-In 1975, Ross accepted an appointment to the California Public Utilities Commission under California Governor Jerry Brown, making him one of the youngest members of the commission.
+In 1975, Ross accepted an appointment to the California Public Utilities Commission under Brown, making him one of the youngest members of the commission.
 The appointment was to last six years, but Ross resigned after just two.
 He then went on to serve President Jimmy Carter in the State Department.
 There, he worked as an advisor to a former professor at Yale, Richard Cooper, who was the under-secretary for economic affairs.
 Ross resigned from this position after one year and slipped into a deep depression.

-In 1978, while in Boston, Ross was awarded a foundation grant to do a monograph on nuclear proliferation.
+While in Boston in 1978, Ross was awarded a foundation grant to do a monograph on nuclear proliferation.
 Upset about a failed romance, Ross attempted suicide and was admitted to McLean Hospital, a private psychiatric clinic outside Boston.
 Upon his release, he moved back to California and joined the faculty at Boalt Hall, the University of California law school on the Berkeley campus.
 He resigned from the faculty in 1984 following a brief stay in the hospital after students found him under his car, rehearsing his lecture, in the parking lot of the school.
 He then went on to work for a small law firm in San Francisco, where he was to be the "idea man" with no strenuous legal work, but the deterioration of his mind made concentrating an impossible task.

 During his career, Ross tended to co-author books and articles with partners who would see the work through to completion—a task which was near impossible for Ross with his racing mind.
 He co-wrote a book about students' legal rights during the Vietnam War draft called The Lottery and the Draft: Where Do I Stand?.
 With Peter Passell, a fellow professor at Columbia University, Ross co-wrote "Retreat from Riches: Affluence and Its Enemies" about a national policy of rapid growth being the only way to reduce poverty in America.
-In April 1972, Ross co-authored a strenuous attack on the newly published book, The Limits to Growth, in the New York Times.
+In April 1972, Ross co-authored a strenuous attack on the newly published book The Limits to Growth in The New York Times.

 In total, Ross co-wrote or wrote three books on economics, articles for the New York Review of Books and The New York Times, and a popular compendium of the best of everything from pizzas to police precincts called The Best.